 The key identification assumption is that genetic distance is an exogenous variable since genetic distance cannot be changed, at least in the short run.
 A significant threat to identification comes from migration.
 Genetic distance capture the genetic variation of local people among cities.
 Migration may change the genetic structure of populations in the city, which cause a measurement error in genetic distance.
 To address this concern, we use data from CFPS in our main analysis.
-As discussed in Section 2, CFPS asks for the birthplace of each respondents, which is used to identify the local people in each city.
-We thus are able to measure economic preferences and behaviors of local people.
+As discussed in Section 2, CFPS asks for the birthplace of each respondents, which is used to identify the local people for sufficiently long time.
+We thus are able to measure preferences and behaviors of local people.

 Another potential threat to identification comes from some possible confounding factors, we control for the following confounding factors in our research: